 If you want to replace your current gutter fasteners with gutter screws, there are a few simple steps you can follow.
 First, make sure you use long gutter screws and rigid metal ferrules to provide a more secure solution, which is stronger than the spike and ferrule installation method.
 Gutter screws will prevent the gutters from sagging or pulling loose from the structure.

-It’s important to closely examine the gutter’s condition using a ladder and count how many rain gutter screws you’ll want for the project.
-You should also make sure to see if you need new ferrules since the only way to create a secure hold is with a screw and ferrule combination.
+It’s important to closely examine the gutter’s condition using a ladder and count how many gutter screws you’ll want for the project.
+You should also make sure to see whether you need new ferrules, since the only way to create a secure hold is with a screw and ferrule combination.

 Remove the old gutter spike and insert the screw through the existing hole in the front of the gutter.
 It’s typically best to use a claw hammer to tear out the nail carefully.
 A claw hammer’s head has a V shape and people often use this tool in woodworking.
 Then, use your cordless drill to drive the screw through a fresh hole made in the gutter.
 So that you do not have to apply a lot of pressure, use a high-speed drill bit and allow the screw tip to penetrate the metal.

 Drive the screws snugly to the gutter, but do not over-tighten the screw.
 This can damage the gutter.
-To make the entire gutter system stronger, use copper or stainless steel gutter screws and secure hangers into the rafters every three feet along the length of the gutter.
+To make the entire gutter system stronger, use copper-plated or stainless steel gutter screws and secure hangers into the rafters every three feet along the length of the gutter.

-Many of the latest gutter screws on the market have attractive design features that include oversized thread diameters, which ensure better holding strength and a watertight fit.
-The screws have durable UV-resistant heads and colors that can match your gutter system.
-Most rain gutter screws have a deep 1/4″ hex head, which helps facilitate quick installation.
-Long gutter screws come in a variety of lengths, including 5”, 7″ and 8”.
+Many of our gutter screws have attractive design features.
+The screws are offered in colors that can match your gutter system.
+Most gutter screws have a tall 1/4″ hex head, which helps facilitate quick installation.
+Gutter screws come in a variety of lengths.
 You can also select copper, stainless steel, and ceramic-coated gutter screws to replace an outdated spike-and-ferrule hanger system.